Bam92/abelmbula/content/blog/node-js-setup/index.md

 To start the server, you simply have to do `npm start`.

-To finish this section, add the string "world" after after "Hello" and go to the browser to see the result.
+To finish this section, add the string "world" after "Hello" and go to the browser to see the result.
 Do you see "world"?
 No, sorry :(.
 The reason is that, the server did not restart to serve up new modifications.
 Stop the server (`Ctrl + C`) and restart it.
 Now you can see "Hello world" on the browser.

 To allow the automatic restart of the server, we can use `nodemon` package.
 Install it and modify the "start" script as so: `"start": "nodemon ."`.